SudanAlhilali/endpoints-tester/README.md

 # Endpoints Tester

-is easy and simple way to test an endpoint using various of methods like post get ...etc.
+is an easy and a simple way to test an endpoint using various of methods like post get ...etc.

 visit the website here [Endpoints Tester](https://endpoints-tester.netlify.app/)